-Here are some tips that can perhaps jump start your creative process, helping you to help others:
+Here are some tips that can perhaps jump-start your creative process, helping you to help others:

 How much is your allowance or your salary from your part-time job?
 Not much, you might say.

-That means for instance, instead of dishing out a dollar a day for a can of soda from the vending machine at school or work, maybe you can save this money two days of the week.
+That means, for instance, that instead of dishing out a dollar a day for a can of soda from the vending machine at school or work, maybe you can save this money two days of the week.

-2- Encourage your parents to pay Zakat
+2- Encourage your parents to pay zakat

-If they do not give Zakat, respectfully and politely emphasize to them the importance of this necessary pillar of Islam and encourage them to start paying it.
+If they do not give zakat, respectfully and politely, emphasize to them the importance of this necessary pillar of Islam and encourage them to start paying it.
 Use wisdom and beautiful preaching.

-3- Encourage a family Sadaqa (charity) project
+3- Start a family-sadaqa (charity) project

-Get the whole family to pitch in at least once a month to a worthy cause by organizing a family Sadaqa project.
+Get the whole family to pitch in at least once a month to a worthy cause by organizing a family -sadaqa project.

-It could be contributing a set amount a week as a group with Dad giving the money to the Masjid after Friday prayers or setting up a box somewhere in the house where family members can privately donate.
-You all decide.
+It could be contributing a set amount a week as a group, with dad giving the money to the Masjid after Friday prayers, or setting up a box somewhere in the house where family members can privately donate.

 4- Talk about it with your friends

 At your next youth group meeting, put the difficulties of the poor and needy in your community on the agenda.

 Simply discuss and brainstorm.
 You don’t have to come up with a plan all at once.
 But discussing this will start the process and keep it in people’s minds.
-If you don’t have a youth group, get your friends together.

 Now you have a youth group that can do this exercise.

 5- Visit a part of town with low-income residents

 Sometimes, we need to see the reality of poverty right in front of us to really believe it’s there, especially if we live in a financially well-off part of a city.

 Go with your youth group to visit these areas.
 You don’t have to necessarily bring money or food for them (although that wouldn’t be a bad idea).

 6- Do a class presentation on poverty

 Do your research thoroughly.
-Get statistics on poverty, real stories from books and perhaps even video- or audio taped interviews of the poor and homeless.
+Get statistics on poverty, real stories from books and perhaps even video- or audio-taped interviews of the poor and homeless.

 7- Don’t just collect money

-Collect the material, arrange for cars, vans or trucks to transport it to where it’s needed, then make sure the material is properly distributed.Pages: 1 2
+Collect the material, arrange for cars, vans, or trucks to transport it to where it’s needed, then make sure the material is properly distributed.Pages: 1 2